 Health care professionals’ reservations in prescribing sleeping drugs

 Doctor’s preference is often taken into notice and helps highlight the possible negative influences of sleeping pills.
-A sleep scientist is reported to have said that you shouldn’t be taking sleeping pills.
+The asleep scientist is reported to have said that you shouldn’t be taking sleeping pills.
 Certain reasons that may discourage you to rely on sleeping pills maybe:

 - Being under the influence of the drugs the next day resulting in drowsiness, lethargy, and a short concentration span.